 In this scenario, the FTSE 100 EWFD rises moderately at some point over the next 10 years.
-So, it is still very likely that it will close at or above the level needed for income to be generated on all of the quarterly income dates.
-This would mean that the plan could be expected to make all of the income payments, and to repay the money invested on the end date.
-It also means that the plan might be expected to mature early on one of the quarterly income dates from the 3rd anniversary.
+So, it is still very likely that it will close at or above the level needed for income to be generated on all of the quarterly income dates, for both plan options.
+This would mean that both plan options could be expected to make all of the income payments, and to repay the money invested on the end date.
+It also means that both plan options might be expected to mature early on one of the quarterly income dates from the 3rd anniversary.